 Ciena measures and recognizes compensation expense for share-based awards based on estimated fair values on the date of grant.
 Ciena estimates the fair value of each option-based award on the date of grant using the Black-Scholes option-pricing model.
 This model is affected by Ciena's stock price as well as estimates regarding a number of variables, including expected stock price volatility over the expected term of the award and projected employee stock option exercise behaviors.
-Ciena estimates the fair value of each restricted stock unit award based on the fair value of the underlying common stock on the date of grant.
+Ciena recognizes the estimated fair value of restricted stock units subject only to service-based vesting conditions by multiplying the number of shares underlying the award by the closing price per share of Ciena common stock on the grant date.
 In each case, Ciena only recognizes expense in its Consolidated Statement of Operations for those stock options or restricted stock units that are expected ultimately to vest.
-Ciena recognizes the estimated fair value of performance-based awards as share-based expense over the performance period, using graded vesting, which considers each performance period or tranche separately, based upon Ciena's determination of whether it is probable that the performance targets will be achieved.
-At the end of each reporting period, Ciena reassesses the probability of achieving the performance targets and the performance period required to meet those targets, and the expense is adjusted accordingly.
-Ciena uses the straight-line method to record expense for share-based awards with only service-based vesting.
-See Note 21 below.
+Awards with performance-based vesting conditions (i) require the achievement of certain operational, financial or other performance criteria or targets or (ii) vest based on Ciena's total shareholder return as compared to an index of peer companies, in whole or in part.
+Ciena recognizes the estimated fair value of shares earned based upon such achievement by the closing price per share of Ciena common stock on the grant date.
+Ciena recognizes the estimated fair value of performance based awards subject to total shareholder return as compared to an index of peer companies based upon such achievement by the closing price per share of Ciena common stock on the grant date.
+Ciena recognizes the estimated fair value of performance based awards subject to total shareholder return as compared to an index of peer companies based awards subject to total shareholder return as compared to an index of peer companies based awards subject to total shareholder return as compared to an index of peer companies based awards subject to total shareholder return as compared to an index of peer companies using a Monte Carlo simulation valuatio